pyOpenSci Python Package Guide#

 If you have questions about our peer review process or packaging in general, you are welcome to use our pyOpenSci Discourse forum.

-This is a living guide that is updated as tools and best practices evolve in the Python packaging ecosystem.
+This living Python packaging guide is updated as tools and best practices evolve in the Python packaging ecosystem.
 We will be adding new content over the next year.